mks999/mks999/README.md

 Here is something to know about me:

-- 🔭 I’m pursuing my Ph.D. in Management & International Economics from IIT Kharagpur, MBA (Gold Medalist), B.Tech.
+- 🔭 Currently working as Assistant Professor and about to finsh my Ph.D. in International Economics and Business from IIT Kharagpur, MBA (Gold Medalist), B.Tech.
 ECE
 - 🌱 I’m currently learning Data Science, Python, AI/ML, DL
 - 👯 I’m looking to collaborate on any interdisciplinary research work in Social sciences and AI
 - 📫 How to reach me: mksharma@iitkgp.ac.in